Nonverbal Learning Disorder in Children: What Is It?

 - Poor problem-solving skills

-Five areas are most affected in children with NVCD, although this doesn’t mean that they always experience difficulties in all of them.
+Five areas are most affected in children with NVLD, although this doesn’t mean that they always experience difficulties in all of them.

 1. Higher-order comprehension